Presidency of Nicolás Maduro: Domestic policy

 Regarding Maduro's ideology, Professor Ramón Piñango, a sociologist from the Venezuelan University of IESA, "Maduro has a very strong ideological orientation, close to the Communist ideology.
 Contrary to Diosdado, he is not very pragmatic".
-Maduro himself has stated that Venezuela must build a more socialist nation, highlighting that the country needs an economic overhaul, a political-military union and government involvement in the workplace.
+Maduro himself stated that Venezuela must build a more socialist nation, highlighting that the country needs an economic overhaul, a political-military union and government involvement in the workplace.

 Crime

 One of the first important presidential programs of Maduro became the "Safe Homeland" program, a massive police and military campaign to build security in the country.
 Three thousand soldiers were deployed to decrease homicide in Venezuela, which has one of the highest rates of homicide in Latin America.
 Most of these troops were deployed in the state of Miranda (Greater Caracas), which has the highest homicide rate in Venezuela.
-According to the government, in 2012, more than 16,000 people were killed, a rate of 54 people per 100,000, although the Venezuela Violence Observatory, a Venezuelan NGO, claims that the homicide rate was in fact 73 people per 100,000.
+According to the government, in 2012, more than 16,000 people were killed, a rate of 54 people per 100,000, although the Venezuela Violence Observatory, a Venezuelan NGO, state that the homicide rate was 73 people per 100,000.
 The program had to be reinitiated one year later after the program's creator, Miguel Rodríguez Torres, was replaced by Carmen Melendez Teresa Rivas.
 Murder also increased over the years since the program's initiation according to the Venezuela Violence Observatory, with the murder rate increasing to 82 per 100,000 in 2014.
 23,047 homicides were committed in Venezuela in 2018, a rate of 81.4 per 100,000 people.

 Economic

 When elected in 2013, Maduro continued the majority of existing economic policies of his predecessor Hugo Chávez.
 When entering the presidency, Maduro's Venezuela faced a high inflation rate and large shortages of goods that was left over from the previous administration of President Chávez.

 Maduro blamed wealthy businessmen for hoarding goods and speculation that is driving high rates of inflation and creating widespread shortages of staples, and often said he was fighting an "economic war", calling newly enacted economic measures "economic offensives" against political opponents he and loyalists state are behind an international economic conspiracy.
-However, Maduro has been criticized for only concentrating on public opinion instead of tending to the practical issues economists have warned the Venezuelan government about or creating any ideas to improve the economic situation in Venezuela such as the "economic war".
+However, Maduro was criticized for only concentrating on public opinion instead of tending to the practical issues economists have warned the Venezuelan government about or creating any ideas to improve the economic situation in Venezuela such as the "economic war".

 Venezuela was ranked as the top spot globally with the highest misery index score in 2013, 2014, 2015, and 2016.
-In 2014, Venezuela's economy entered an economic depression that has continued as of 2017.
-Under Maduro’s rule, GDP has approximately halved.
+In 2014, Venezuela's economy entered an economic depression that continued as of 2017.
+Under Maduro's rule, GDP approximately halved.

+Defense

+In 2023, Nicolás Maduro conducted a significant reshuffling of the Venezuelan military high command, retiring the general commanders of all branches: the Army, Military Aviation, National Guard, and Navy, as well as the commanders of the civilian-military Bolivarian Militia, the Integrated Aerospace Defense Command (Codai), and the Inspector General of the Armed Forces.

+In May 2024, it was announced that one million members of the Bolivarian Militia would undergo weapons training.